Yellow Blankets of Comfort and Love

-Jeremy, my mom and I had each said that we wanted to do something that Lauren and Claire could participate in annually to honor their mother.
+Our family had each said that we wanted to do something that Lauren, Claire, neices and nephews could participate in annually to honor their mother and aunt.
 We didn't want to collect donations for a non-profit but actually do something.
 This is when the yellow blanket campaign came to mind.
 We were inspired from heaven - yellow was Laura's favorite color.
 We remember sitting with Laura in the Georgetown Lombardi Comprehensive Cancer infusion center during one of her treatments and it was chilly - and we weren't the one receiving fluids into out bodies - which makes you even colder.
 What better way to honor Laura's compassionate, loving, hopeful nature than to provide comfort to those undergoing chemo and treatments at Georgetown Lombardi Cancer Center with a yellow blanket.

 We had friends emailing us that they sent blankets for Lombardi and then sent yellow blankets to friends who are undergoing chemo treatments in various states.
 This idea is growing into something that we only dreamed it would and it's all thanks to the extreme generosity of our family and friends.
 People who didn't know Laura have donated saying that they are inspired by her strength and compassion.
 Laura gave hope to everyone.